Exploring Collaborative Design Solutions for Sustainable Mosquito Control

 DAR ES SALAM HOUSE TWO

-HOUSE 2 – WATTLE AND DAUB AND METAL
+HOUSE 2 – WATTLE AND DAUB WITH METAL ROOF

 Found in the Kigamboni district, this house is constructed using wattle and daub construction with local sticks, lumber, and mud.
 The roof is a metal gable roof that attaches to the wood structure.
 The mud walls show signs that they used to be covered in plaster on the interior and exterior.